-She seemed successful and independent
+She was successful and independent

 Initially I felt hurt and lonely, but soon started enjoying my freedom.

-We first kept the affair hidden
+We kept the affair hidden at first

 My father, who was upset over my divorce, had finally begun accepting my relationship with Chen.
-But he wanted me to go ahead and seal this relationship.
-It is a little difficult for a middle-class Indian father to accept the fact that his only son was in love with a woman of a different nationality who was a mother of two children from her earlier marriage.
-But he came around, only that he wanted me to be doubly sure that this would work.
+But he wanted me to go make things official.
+Even though it can be difficult for a middle-class Indian father to accept that his only son was in love with a woman of a different nationality who was a mother of two children from her earlier marriage, he came around.

+But he wanted me to be absolutely sure that this relationship had a future and I hadn’t divorced my wife because of another woman in vain.
 I was confident of my future with Chen at the time of my divorce, but slowly that confidence began fading.
-As we moved ahead in time, I realised she started making more frequent trips to her husband who had done nothing to support her or her children.
+She started visiting her husband, who had done nothing to support her or her children, more frequently.
 I never understood why.
 My father started suspecting her intentions and started building pressure on me to marry Chen.

 She says I demand too much

 I was only made to feel miserable for being suspicious.
-At one stage, we were soul mates.
-In the recent past, I have become someone she has to run away from because it is ‘stressful’ to be with me, because I ask too many questions and I demand too much time.
+At one point, we were soul mates.
+Now, I’m someone she has to run away from because being with me is ‘stressful’, as I ask too many questions and I demand too much of her time.